 While that number is an accurate representation of the effect coffee has on your wallet, it does not take into consideration the environmental cost.
 Polyethylene, a non-recyclable plastic coating, lines the insides of paper coffee cups.
 A few cups in the trash might not sound terrible when we’re talking about just one person, but an estimated 500 billion paper coffee cups hit landfills worldwide each year.

 The most sound solution to this is also the simplest.
 Brew your coffee at home.
 You can recreate the feel of a hip café by putting on an acoustic indie coffeehouse playlist, brewing your coffee into a cool mug, and leaving a fiver on your kitchen counter.
 “Keep the change,” you’ll say, forgetting for one second that all that money is yours.
 If you feel so inclined, give your coffeeshop a name and only serve in mugs that have Garfield eating lasagna on them.
-If you could rate your own home coffee setup on Google, the affordability alone would score you five stars and a shining review.
+If you could rate your own home coffee setup on Google, the affordability alone would net you five stars and a shining review.

 Brewing coffee at home is both your best financial and environmental option.
 Sure, there may not be a bunch of people posted up at very small tables working on their very thin laptops, but the trade off is well worth it.
 More money in your pocket and more confidence in your decision.

 If you purchase a 12 oz. bag of Fresh Roasted Coffee for $12, you can expect to brew about 32 12 oz. cups.
 That’s 32 saved trips to wait in line (Fresh Roasted Coffee arrives at peak freshness to your doorstep), 32 cups completely in your control, and 32 small victories.
 If you’re serious about coffee, the best way to do it is yourself.